avine/node-treeview/README.md

   content: boolean;
   // Maximum depth of directories
   depth: boolean | number;
-  // List of directory paths to exclude from output.
+  // List of directory paths to exclude from output
   exclude: string[];
   // Use relative path
   relative: boolean;